Laboratory-of-Microbial-Genomics-NUCSER/Streptococcus_agalactiae_Genomics_Pipeline/CRISPR1 Typing/README.md

 ## 2. Filtering
 Filter CRISPR1 arrays with evidence level 4 and CRISPR1 arrays with cas association and DR conservation for evidence level <4.

-Convert filtered spacers to presence absence matrix.
+Convert filtered spacers into presence absence matrix.

 | Genome | Spacer1 | Spacer2 | ... |
 |--------|---------|---------|-----|